 "Mindfulness means maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment.
 Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing, for instance, that there’s a right or wrong way to think or feel in a given moment.
 When we practice mindfulness, our thoughts tune into what we’re sensing in the present moment rather than rehashing the past or imagining the future.” ~ Greater Good, U.C.
 Berkeley

 So, the first order of business is becoming mindful.
 Meditation is the state of mind from whence mindfulness arises.
-While the ideal would be for each PwP to take a complete meditation training curriculum such as a Mindfulness Based Stress Reduction (MBSR) course developed by Jon Kabat-Zinn, here we will accomplish that objective by using the CALM app.
+While the ideal would be for each PWP to take a complete meditation training curriculum such as the Mindfulness Based Stress Reduction (MBSR) course developed by Jon Kabat-Zinn.
+Here we will accomplish that objective by using the CALM app.

 Picture there being two different applications of mindfulness.
 First is the meditative practice itself.
 The benefits are long-lasting and all positive.
 But even if you do not go on to be a regular meditator, being consciously mindful of your body—how it moves, how it is positioned in space— will allow your conscious mind to insist that you restore your posture and gait to what it was prior to PD.

 PD messes up your brain maps.
 Left unchallenged, those maps become the new ‘normal.’
 But that normal isn’t normal at all.
 The good news is with mindfulness and proper exercise you can regain proper posture and gait.
 And the sooner in the disease you do it, the better.